DevaKrishnaAnilkumar/prompt-engineering-ai-trainer-portfolio/evaluation_framework.md

 - Overconfident storytelling

 **Why It Matters:**
-Hallucinations are one of the most critical failure modes in large language models, especially in safety-sensitive or informational contexts.
+Hallucinations are a high-impact failure mode in large language models, particularly in safety-sensitive and informational contexts.

 ---